What is the Privacy Sandbox?

 Measuring Conversions

-The Attribution Reporting API aims to measure the effectiveness of advertising campaigns without revealing user identity.
-It allows advertisers to know if an ad led to a conversion (e.g., a purchase) without knowing the specifics of who performed the action.
-Specifically, it measures clicks and conversions after display.
+The Attribution Reporting API was designed to measure the effectiveness of advertising campaigns without revealing user identity.
+It allowed advertisers to know if an ad led to a conversion (e.g., a purchase) without knowing the specifics of who performed the action.
+Specifically, it measured clicks and conversions after display.

-This API features functionalities including multi-device and App/Web attribution reports, with two types of attribution reports:
+This API provided features including cross-device and app-to-web attribution reporting, with two types of attribution reports:

 Selecting Ads